bitwalker/distillery/docs/guides/appups.md

 still want to review these to make sure the application will be upgraded the way you expect.

 !!! tip
-    You can see the appup Distillery will use via `release.gen.appup`.
+    You can see the appup Distillery will use via `distillery.gen.appup`.
 This generates the appup under `rel`, and allows you to modify it and source control it.